-We are in the process of establishing an internal Equality & Human Rights working group.
-An action plan will be prepared and implemented.
+We have established an internal Equality & Human Rights working group.
+An action plan is being prepared and will be implemented in 2024.

 Human rights and equality statement has been incorporated into the Council's corporate plans and strategic plans.

 Public sector duty